Grieving family welcomes support

 James Hopkins’ grandchildren set up a Go Fund Me page – titled “To get clothes because I lost everything” – in early June with a goal of raising $1,000, and it had received $1,085 in donations as of Monday afternoon.

-“He’s got real good support right now,” Willie Hopkins said, adding that his brother is supposed to return to work Wednesday for the first time since the fire.
+“He’s got real good support right now,” Willie Hopkins said, adding that his brother was supposed to return to work Wednesday for the first time since the fire.

-The remarkable response from the community had made a difference in the family’s spirits, he said.
+The remarkable response from the community has made a difference in the family’s spirits, he said.

 “It was just an over-pouring of love,” he said.